Description

 CITY OF CAMBRIDGE

-The Official plan review commencing in 2025 will consider a range of policies to support the concept of “15 minute neighbourhoods”.
+The Official plan review will consider a range of policies to support the concept of “15 minute neighbourhoods”.
 The City’s Cycling Master Plan (2020) considered a “minimum grid” and “City Spines” in order to create a complete connected network of regularly spaced cycling routes with the intent that most Cambridge residents would be within 400 m of a designated bicycle route.
 City Spines are All Ages and Abilities (AAA) cycling facilities that provide high quality and direct connections to all major destinations in the city (major commercial areas, parks, schools).
 The intent of the City Spine network is to connect to the various growth centres and nodes in the City including urban growth centres, city nodes, community nodes, and neighbourhood nodes as defined in the Official Plan.

 CITY OF KITCHENER